 As an example, such a list might look something like this:

-Circumstances, issues and struggles I want to address or improve
+Circumstances, men’s or women’s issues today and struggles I want to address or improve

 • I sometimes think of suicide